Murdoch's media empire strikes back

 The Australian Financial Review is owned by Fairfax Media, the main rival to Murdoch’s News Ltd newspaper group in Australia.

+“In Australia, we’ve had over 150 prosecutions subsequent to improvements in the copyright laws,” Austar Chief Executive John Porter told Australian radio.
+“I’ve never once heard the name of NDS or News Corp in those investigations or prosecutions,”

+Shareholders in Austar vote on Friday on the Foxtel takeover, which still needs regulatory approval.

-In a letter sent to the Australian Financial Review by NDS on Thursday, the company’s executive chairman Abe Peled accused the newspaper of repeatedly mischaracterising NDS.
+In a letter sent to the Australian Financial Review by NDS on Thursday, the company’s executive chairman, Abe Peled, accused the newspaper of mischaracterizing NDS.

-“You repeatedly mischaracterize communications about third party pirate devices to suggest that NDS was responsible for those devices,” Peled wrote.

-Peled adds that NDS is “a leader in the fight against piracy” and that the company “has assisted law enforcement agencies around the globe in bringing to justice many of the pirates your articles falsely portray as victims”.

-Richard Levick, a crisis public-relations guru whose clients have included the Catholic church and some Arab governments, said he had sympathy for Murdoch although he would have advised a more measured response.
+Richard Levick, a public-relations expert, expressed sympathy for Murdoch although he would have advised a more measured response.

-“We have a saying here: Don’t kick a man while he’s up - it’s too much work.
-Rupert Murdoch has been down now for three-quarters of a year so he’s an easy target.
-People start to pile on.
-I sense exhaustion,” he told Reuters.

-In the past week, Murdoch’s British newspapers, which had been relatively subdued since the phone-hacking scandal broke out, have also gone back on the offensive, dominating the country’s political agenda with some bold moves.
+Murdoch’s British newspapers, relatively subdued since the phone-hacking scandal emerged, have gone back on the offensive.

-The Sunday Times mounted a old-fashioned sting operation in which reporters posing as international financiers were promised exclusive access to Prime Minister David Cameron in exchange for donations of 250,000 pounds ($400,000) a year.
+The Sunday Times mounted a sting operation in which reporters posing as financiers were promised exclusive access to Prime Minister David Cameron in exchange for donations of 250,000 pounds ($400,000) a year.

-The article led to the immediate resignation of a senior fundraiser from the ruling Conservative party, forced Cameron to disclose details of people who dined at his private apartment, and sparked a discussion about party funding.
+That led to the resignation of a fundraiser from the ruling Conservative party, forced Cameron to disclose details of guests at his apartment, and sparked a discussion on party funding.

-Days earlier, the Sun tabloid hijacked the national debate about the country’s 2012 budget by seizing on an obscure tax the government planned to impose on hot pies, seen as a staple of a working-class diet, and offering a free pie to every reader.
+The Sun tabloid seized on an obscure tax the government planned to impose for the 2012 budget on hot pies, seen as a staple of a working-class diet, and offering readers a free pie.

-A week later, Cameron, his finance minister and the opposition leader were still vying with one another to be seen as the most avid pie-eater, tucking into pasties, pies and sausage rolls at every photo opportunity.
+A week later, Cameron, his finance minister and the opposition leader were still vying to be seen as the most avid pie-eater at every photo opportunity.

 “INACCURATE CLAIMS”